-It is on record that 1872 was the year that saw the patent of the first injection molding machine.
+It is on record that 1872 was the year that saw the patent of the first injection moulding machine.
 The inventor used Celluloid as the material for the production of simple, every day items.
 Examples of plastic items produced back then are hair combs, cases, etc.

 However, after World War II, technological innovations got better.
 This led to the improvement of the injection molding process, which in turn led to the development of the screw injection method that is still in use today.